Gitting back to Git

 Saving my writing#

-When I am done writing and I am ready to do the build in Hugo, I do the usual Git incantation to push files back up:
+When I am done writing, and I am ready to do the build in Hugo, I do the usual Git incantation to push files back up to the git repo on the staging server:

 git add .